NykoTera/PiMinecraft/README.md

+## How to use it

+You'll need to open a terminal and copy this command :
+`wget -O - https://github.com/NykoTera/PiMinecraft/blob/InstallTest/install.sh | sudo bash`

 ## Future developments

 You can actualy only use a new server, but I'll modify install.sh script to let you re-use your own existing server by downloading files.